axiomhq/awesome-axiom/README.md

 #### Rust Client

-- [Axiom Rust Library](https://github.com/axiomhq/axiom-rs) - The Rust SDK for Axiom — manage datasets, ingest and query data all from your Rust project.
+- [Axiom Rust Library](https://github.com/axiomhq/axiom-rs) - The Rust SDK for Axiom: Manage datasets, ingest and query all data from your Rust project.

 #### Axiom-Cloudfront-Lambda